Looking for Adventure? We’ve Got Plenty of It.

 - Learn whitewater canoeing skills during three days of paddling school in northern Wisconsin.

-- Enjoy the pristine and rugged Boundary Waters on a 6-day prep trip.
+- Enjoy the pristine and rugged Boundary Waters on a five-day prep trip.

 - Venture into the Canadian wilderness of Ontario and Manitoba for an extended canoe trip.
 Lake hop on the first half of the trip then shoot the rapids of the Bloodvein River until you reach Lake Winnipeg at the trip’s end.

-Junior Leader (JL) Trip – A full season program including a six-week trip in the Western United States and Canada.
+Junior Leader (JL) Trip – A full season program including a five-week trip in the Western United States and Canada.
 For campers who’ve completed 9th grade.
 Highlights:

 - Travel to famous western sites like the Badlands, Crazy Horse, Mt.
 Rushmore and Wall Drug.